pingidentity/pingidentity-devops-getting-started/docs/getting-started/QUICKSTART.md

   https://localhost:1443/directory/v1/ou=people,dc=example,dc=com/subtree?searchScope=wholesubtree
 ```

-Once you have created the Ping Directory container, the same can be done
+Once you have started the PingDirectory container, the same can be done
-for the Ping Dataconsole and Ping Access.
+for the PingDataconsole and PingAccess.

-For more information on all these docker images, you can review the
+For more information on these docker images, you can review the
 [Ping Identity Docker Images](../docker-builds/README.md) documentation.

-## Remving and Cleaning up Standalone Images
+## Removing and Cleaning up Standalone Images
 Once you are finished with your docker containers, you can stop/start
 the continers, and ultimately remove them.